vycke/chifferobe/README.md

 [![Minified size](https://img.shields.io/bundlephobia/min/pubbel?label=minified)](https://www.npmjs.com/package/pubbel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Pubbel is a light-weight JavaScript library around event-driven components.
-It includes a [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) implemementation for asynchronous communication between for instance UI components, an event-driven data storage with a decoupled state interface that can be used for state-management, and an asynchronous queue that emits events.
+Pubbel is a light-weight JavaScript library around event-driven elements that can be used in front-end applications.
+It offers different usages for a [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) implemementation (e.g. browser tab synchronization), an event-driven data storage with a decoupled state interface that can be used for state-management, and an asynchronous queue that emits events.

 ## Pub/Sub

 A pubsub can be created by using the `pubsub` function.
-Optionally, you can turn on syncing between browser windows by adding a configuration `object` as a parameter to the `pubsub` function.
+I has an optional configuration object as input.

+- **`onPublish(message: string): void`**: a callback function that is invoked on every published message.
+It can, for instance, be used to log every message.

 ```js
 import { pubsub } from 'pubbel';